seisflows.preprocess.pyaflowa

 Pyaflowa

-Pyaflowa Preprocess
+Pyaflowa Preprocess [Preprocess Base]

-class seisflows.preprocess.pyaflowa.Pyaflowa(min_period=1.0, max_period=10.0, filter_corners=4, client=None, rotate=False, pyflex_preset='default', fix_windows=False, adj_src_type='cc_traveltime', plot=True, pyatoa_log_level='DEBUG', unit_output='VEL', export_datasets=True, export_figures=True, export_log_files=True, workdir=os.getcwd(), path_preprocess=None, path_solver=None, path_specfem_data=None, path_data=None, path_output=None, syn_data_format='ascii', data_case='data', components='ZNE', start=None, ntask=1, nproc=1, source_prefix=None, **kwargs)
+class seisflows.preprocess.pyaflowa.Pyaflowa(min_period=1.0, max_period=10.0, preproc_toggles=None, pyflex_parameters=None, pyadjoint_parameters=None, fix_windows=False, revalidate=False, adj_src_type='cc_traveltime', plot_waveforms=True, preprocess_log_level='DEBUG', export_datasets=True, export_figures=True, export_log_files=True, workdir=os.getcwd(), path_preprocess=None, path_solver=None, path_data=None, path_output=None, obs_data_format='SAC', syn_data_format='ASCII', data_case='data', components=None, start=None, ntask=1, nproc=1, source_prefix=None, **kwargs)

 Preprocessing and misfit quantification using Python’s Adjoint Tomography Operations Assistant (Pyatoa)

-type min_period
+type min_period:

 float